top of page

 Highly alkaline

-beans string, banana (speckle-skinned, ripe), dandelion greens, dates, figs, prune, raisins, swiss chard
+beans (string), banana (dark speckle-skinned, ripe), dandelion greens, dates, figs, prune, raisins, swiss chard

 High alkaline

-almonds, avocado, banana (yellow), blackberries, carrots, cranberries, endive, sour grapes, kale, dried peach, persimmon, pomegranate, plum, raspberries, spinach neutral oils cold-pressed, expeller-pressed almond, avocado, coconut, linseed, olive, walnut oils
+almonds, avocado, banana (yellow), blackberries, carrots, cranberries, endive, sour grapes, kale, dried peach, persimmon, pomegranate, plum, raspberries, spinach, cold-pressed, expeller-pressed almond, avocado, coconut, linseed, olive, walnut oils

 Alkaline